OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeInfFlw.rst

 Collect-and-return
 ------------------

-Collect-and-return requires that we communicate information back up the tree to the end user.
+Collect-and-return requires that we communicate information back up the tree to the caller.
-Simple examples, sum the values of all the nodes, or count the nodes of a tree.
+Simple examples are to sum the values of all the nodes, or count the nodes of a tree.

 .. topic:: Example